FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/acquiring-datasets-offered-in-the-wstore.md

-In the details of the product, you can see several information regarding the acquisition, including the characteristics and the price model you have selected, and the list of charges you have made (Including its invoice).
+In the details of the product, you can see several information regarding the acquisition, including the characteristics and the price model you have selected, and the list of charges you have made (including its invoice).
 To access the dataset published in CKAN, click on the “Download” button.

 [![Acquiring Datasets Offered in the